 How to Assemble the Christmas Snowball

-- Begin with the reindeer nose, money, or gift card.
+- Begin with a reindeer nose, money, or gift card.
 Wrap enough white crepe streamer around it to fully cover it.

 - Add additional money, toys, candy etc. as you wrap.

-- Use a sticker or piece of tape to fasten the end.
+- Use a festive sticker or piece of tape to fasten the end.

-- Place ball in a clear treat bag.
+- Place your snowball in a clear treat bag.

-- Use a fastener from the treat bags to tie Christmas Snowball tag on bag.
+- Use a fastener from the treat bags to tie the Christmas Snowball tag onto the bag.